What happens during an education, health and care needs assessment

 When you ask us for a reassessment, we must tell you if we will reassess or not within 15 calendar days.
 If we decide not to reassess, you have the right to appeal that decision and to go to mediation or tribunal.

 The process for a reassessment is the same as for an EHC needs assessment.
-The law says that a reassessment must take no more than 14 weeks from when the decision is made to reassess, to when a final EHC plan is issued.
+The law says a reassessment must take at most 14 weeks.
+The 14 weeks start when the decision to reassess is made and ends when a final EHC plan is issued.